bokub/vanity-eth/README.md

 **Vanity-ETH cannot and will never store your private key**, and if you don't trust it, you have 3 ways to ensure your key remains private:

 -   Once the web page is loaded, you can turn off the internet and continue playing, it will work seamlessly
 -   You can also download the latest build of Vanity-ETH [here](https://git.io/veth-dl) and use it on a completely offline computer
-- The code is 100% open source and available on Github.
+-   The code is 100% open source and available on GitHub.
 You can review it as much as you want before using it

 Vanity-ETH uses a cryptographically secure pseudorandom number generator (CSPRNG) to generate Ethereum addresses.

 The keystore file is encrypted with a AES-128-CTR cipher using the BKDF2-SHA256 derivation function with 65536 hashing rounds.

 ## Performance

 For some reason, the performance of Vanity-ETH can vary a lot from a browser to another.
 Currently, Chrome provides the best results.

-Using Vanity-ETH on your phone or tablet will work, but don't expect to reach the speed of a good old computer.
+Using Vanity-ETH on your phone or tablet will work, but don't expect to reach the speed of a good computer.

 ## Compatibility